 While toothpaste tubes may look like they are just made from plastic, they aren’t.
 Toothpaste tubes are made from a combination of plastic and some metals.
 This is to help keep the toothpaste inside nice and fresh.

-Now, in normal situations, each of the materials that make up a toothpaste tube would be recyclable.
+In normal situations, each of the materials that make up a toothpaste tube would be recyclable.
 You can recycle metals and plastics, after all.

-The problem is that all of these materials have been combined in a toothpaste tube.
+The problem is that all these materials have been combined in a toothpaste tube.
 Because of this, they cannot be recycled.

 In many parts of the United States, Colgate has launched a scheme.
 Some recycling centers will have a collection box for old toothpaste bottles.
-Not just Colgate ones either.
+Not just Colgate ones, either.
 The idea is that you take your old toothpaste tubes and put them in the box.

 By all accounts, Colgate does have the equipment required to break up the toothpaste bottles a little bit.
 We suppose that this makes sense.
 After all, their program only focuses on toothpaste tubes.